 While someone can receive a prescription for suboxone, the drug still has the potential for misuse.
 The suboxone maintenance program, in particular, is best approached at a clinic under medical supervision, and it often follows a few stages.

-- Maintenance Phase: By now, the suboxone dose starts to go down weekly until patients no longer need them, usually a couple of months to a year
+- Maintenance Phase—By now, the suboxone dose goes down weekly until patients no longer need them, usually a couple of months to a year.

 How Long Does Suboxone Block Opiates?

 Suboxone has a long elimination half-life.
 For buprenorphine, this process takes about 37 hours, but it can extend to eight days.
 Overall, a single dose of Suboxone will block opioids for about three days.
 However, most medical professionals will still require patients to take the drug once per day to lengthen the action of Suboxone and lessen the withdrawal symptoms.
 Nonetheless, it truly depends on your history and body composition regarding the use of Suboxone to block opiates.
 As some people will experience worsened withdrawal symptoms, their treatment plans might be slightly different, and the amount of time it stays in the system will significantly vary.

 Opioid dependence happens with any long-term opioid use, even if people follow doctors’ orders.
 Once they become physically dependent on a drug, withdrawal symptoms are bound to happen when the drug leaves their system.
 Withdrawal from Suboxone addiction isn’t as intense as other opioids.
 It can still cause withdrawal symptoms like muscle aches, nausea, tremors, anxiety, and restlessness.
 Those who are taking Suboxone to treat other addictions will experience less severe symptoms and side effects.
 However, these withdrawal symptoms are still uncomfortable and increase the risk of relapse and potential overdose.

 Withdrawal from Suboxone isn’t as intense as other opioids, but it still produces uncomfortable withdrawal effects, including: